How does Portland Pathways work?

 What does it mean for a trail to be “City Council-adopted”?

 For a trail to be “City Council-adopted” or, “adopted by City Council,” it means that the trail was a part of a plan that was accepted by City Council as an official City of Portland plan, and included community engagement as part of the plan.
+The interactive map above shows Council-adopted trails from the Southwest Urban Trails Plan (2000) and PedPDX (2019), which consolidated adopted trails from disparate plans.

-Is there a Code of Conduct for Portland Pathways applications?
+What is the Code of Conduct for Portland Pathways applications?

-Yes!
 A Portland Pathways application requires applicants to adhere to a Code of Conduct and signed Acknowledgements for the benefit of themselves, the community, community partners, and city staff.
 The Code of Conduct is as follows:

 - 1. No person shall violate any Federal, State or City of Portland Laws.

-- 2. No person shall take, deface, degrade, damage or destroy any personal property located in or upon this location.
+- 2. No person shall take, deface, degrade, damage, or destroy any personal property located in or upon this location.

 - 3. No person may light any object on fire except for smoking devices designed for smoking.

-- 4. No person shall engage in behavior that constitutes as harassment toward private property owners, residents or neighbors regardless of their support or opposition of the proposed trail.
+- 4. No person shall engage in behavior that constitutes as harassment toward private property owners, residents, or neighbors regardless of their support or opposition of the proposed trail.

 - 5. No person shall engage in behavior that constitutes as harassment toward City staff.